-This time around, I’ll be turning the spotlight on the naga, those pesky giant lizards that gave Croft a spot of bother in the coastal Thailand levels of Tomb Raider: Underworld.
+This time around, I’ll be examining the naga, those pesky giant lizards that gave Croft a spot of bother in the coastal Thailand levels of Tomb Raider: Underworld.

 It’s only when Lara reaches the lower levels of the courtyard that the naga lizards show their true colours and go on the offensive by spitting venom at her, charging at her, or simply trying to take a bite out of her.